adamleejohnson/R-ukbiobank/README.md

 ## General Usage

-Most functions in this package take an entiredata frame (containing UKB data) as the first argument.
-The user then specifies the names of columns (with [data masking](https://dplyr.tidyverse.org/reference/dplyr_data_masking.html)) in the data frame that correspond to relevant fields.
+Most functions in this package take an entire data frame (containing UKB data) as the first argument.
+The user then specifies the names of columns (with [data masking](https://dplyr.tidyverse.org/reference/dplyr_data_masking.html)) in the data frame that correspond to relevant UKB fields.

-The default names of the columns are in the following format, which may differ depending on how the UKB data has been imported into R:
+The default names of the fields are in the following format, which may differ depending on how the UKB data has been imported into R:

     f.{FieldNum}.{InstanceNum}.{ArrayNum}.{Field_Description}